jac459/meta-broadlink/README.md

-# NEW VERSION TO INSTALL IF YOU HAVE COMPATBILITY ISSUE WITH RM MINI 3
+# NEW VERSION TO INSTALL IF YOU HAVE COMPATIBILITY ISSUES WITH RM MINI 3

 # meta-broadlink
 full control of your broadlink device through neeo and meta